me3dprinters/Me2/README.md

 # Me2

-***Update readme

 This repository contains ancillary configuration files for the Me2 printer developed by Me3D Pty.
-Ltd. (An Australian company)
+Ltd.

-You’ll find configurations for various print hosting software paltforms, as well as Autodesk spark integration development assets here.
+# Firmware

+Me2 uses Marlin firmware.
+You’ll find current and past versions of the precompiled (.hex) firmware as well as Mattercontrol compatible default settings files (.slice).